Sean O'Sullivan (baseball): Boston Red Sox

 On December 13, 2015, O'Sullivan signed a minor league deal with the Boston Red Sox.
 He was assigned to the Triple-A Pawtucket Red Sox to begin the season.
 On May 6, he was selected to the active roster.
 During his Red Sox debut, he pitched one inning, and had a 9.00 ERA.
 On May 10, 2016, O'Sullivan had his first Red Sox start, which he won pitching six innings and giving up four earned runs in a 13–5 Red Sox victory.
 He gave up six earned runs in 4.1 innings pitched against Houston in a 10–9 Red Sox victory, but he was designated for assignment by the team on May 15.
 On July 3, O’Sullivan was re-added to the active roster, but hit the disabled list with left knee tendinitis a week later.
 He was activated on August 11 and promptly outrighted off of the 40-man roster to Triple-A Pawtucket.
 He elected free agency on October 11, 2016.

 Nexen Heroes

 On November 24, 2016, O'Sullivan signed a one-year, $1.1 million contract with the Nexen Heroes of the KBO League.
 On May 3, 2017, O'Sullivan was released by the Heroes after struggling to a 15.75 ERA in 3 appearances.

 Washington Nationals

 On May 23, 2017, O’Sullivan signed a minor league contract with the Washington Nationals organization.
 He was assigned to the Triple-A Syracuse Chiefs, where he logged a 1-2 record and 5.80 ERA in 10 games.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6.

 Southern Maryland Blue Crabs

 On March 17, 2018, O'Sullivan signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
-He was released on May 8, 2018 after allowing 16 runs in 5.1 innings of work.
+He was released on May 8.
+In 2 starts 5.1 innings he went 0-2 with an ugly 20.25 ERA with 6 strikeouts.